Maybe you’re asking – does she really need a blog post about visiting an Iowa Farm? The answer is YES!

 3) FFA groups through the local high school are another great resource for connecting with a farmer.
 FFA stands for Future Farmers of America!

 4) Apple orchards and pumpkin patches are fun places to find petting zoos and experience the country life.
+This great website has all the orchards listed in the state and a handy map to find them!

 6) Iowa State University in central Iowa offers field trips and tours.